Maurice Lindsay (rugby league)

-Career
+Life and career

 Lindsay was the owner of a contractors plant hire company as well as a bookmaker when he joined Wigan in 1979 with Jack Robinson, Tom Rathbone and Jack Hilton, known as the 'Gang of Four'.
 This led to an upsurge in the fortunes of the club.
 Wigan became one of the first teams to turn professional in the league and dominated the scene winning an eight League Championships, between 1987 and 1996, as well as nine Challenge Cup wins including a record eight consecutive wins between 1988 and 1995 as well as five Lancashire Cups and three World Club Championships.

-Lindsay was directly responsible for some of the recruitment in that time frame, bringing players to the club who later went on to become legends such as Dean Bell, Andrew Farrell, Andy Goodway, Andy Platt, Brett Kenny, Denis Betts, Ellery Hanley, Frano Botica, Joe Lydon, Jason Robinson, Martin Offiah and Mick Cassidy.
+He was directly responsible for some of the recruitment in that time frame, bringing players to the club who later went on to become legends such as Dean Bell, Andrew Farrell, Andy Goodway, Andy Platt, Brett Kenny, Denis Betts, Ellery Hanley, Frano Botica, Joe Lydon, Jason Robinson, Martin Offiah and Mick Cassidy.

 During his time at the club, Lindsay became team manager of the Great Britain RL team.
 He was manager when the team toured New Zealand in 1990 and Australia in 1992.
 He was also elected as President of the Rugby Football League in 1992.

 Lindsay left the club for a while and became the chief executive of the RFL in 1992, proposing the Super League which eventually replaced the First Division Championship as the sport's elite league competition in the UK from 1996 onwards.
 In 1996, he also became chairman of the Rugby League International Board which at the time, was at odds with the Australian Rugby League.
 Lindsay left the RFL to become the chief executive of the newly formed Super League (Europe) Ltd. in February 2008.
 This followed an acrimonious period and in-fighting within the league divisions including an attempt to unseat the chairman of the RFL, Sir Rodney Walker.
 Relations between Lindsay and Walker had deteriorated but the leading clubs wanted Lindsay to assume control of the newly formed Super League.
 Lindsay immediately secured a new lucrative TV contract exclusively for Super League.
 He remained at Super League until he retired at the end of 1999.

-Lindsay re-joined Wigan when they moved from Central Park to the home of Wigan Athletic, the JJB Stadium, after Dave Whelan saved them from liquidation.
+He re-joined Wigan when they moved from Central Park to the home of Wigan Athletic, the JJB Stadium, after Dave Whelan saved them from liquidation.
 The club's dominance had come under threat now that the league had gone fully professional and the introduction of the salary cap and 20/20 ruling (now 20/25) which meant the club at the time had only won two Super League titles since 1996.